Aub-C/docker-coldfusion11/README.md

 docker-coldfusion11
 ===================
-Updated from naag.
+Updated from idguk.
 Added functionality to silently install ColdFusion hotfix to bring ColdFusion_11 up to the latest update/revision.

 The current build is 'ColdFusion 11, Update 11'.
 However, the 'update' can be changed by editing the update URL in the 'install-hotfix.sh' file.